Workbench best practices

 Using the Visualize Tab

-You can easily change the styling of your data in the Visualize Tab:
+You can easily change the styling of your data in the Visualization Tab:

 - Changing the color of your data (especially for vector files)